 The loan balance not subject to forgiveness is subject to a continued SBA guaranty.
 You would continue to repay the loan in regular monthly payments as you would any other term debt to the bank.

 What documentation is needed to apply for loan forgiveness?

-- Documentation verifying the number of employees on payroll during the 8-week period following loan origination, including payroll tax filings reported to the IRS, as well as state income, payroll and unemployment insurance filings.
+- Documentation verifying the number of employees on payroll during the 8 to 24 week period following loan origination, including payroll tax filings reported to the IRS, as well as state income, payroll and unemployment insurance filings.

 - Documentation including cancelled checks, payment receipts, accounting reports, etc. verifying payments on business debts, rent, and utility payments.

 - Certification from an officer or owner of the business/borrower that the information submitted is true and correct and that the amount for which forgiveness is being requested was used to retain employees, make interest payments on business debts, lease payments, and utilities.

 - If I receive a PPP loan, am I also eligible for a Disaster Assistance Loan (EIDL)?

 At this time, we are hopeful you can receive both as long as they are not used for the same costs .
 However, we are awaiting clarification from the SBA on if a business can obtain both an Economic Disaster Impact Loan (EIDL) and a PPP 7(a) Loan and how one may affect the other.
 We will update this page with what we learn.

 - If I am not an American National customer, can I still apply for the PPP loan?